elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 Wait for the installation to complete.

 After the installation, continue to the **Restore** section to proceed with the restore.
-If you want to restore all indices, use the following `indices` variable
+If you want to restore all indices, use the following `indices` variable:

 ```bash
 indices="kubernetes-*,kubeaudit-*,other-*,authlog-*"